shabrinansr/Beautyhaul-Automation-Webdriver.IO/README.md

-Beautyhaul Automation with WebdriverIO
-Welcome to the Beautyhaul Automation repository!
-This project contains a sample automation script created with WebdriverIO to test the Beautyhaul website.

 🚀 Project Overview
 This repository includes:
 - Sample Automation Script: Developed with WebdriverIO to demonstrate automated testing for the Beautyhaul website.